AliAktanACAR/Atlas/Docs/01-What-Is-Odometry.md

 ---

-## Basic Principle
+## ⚙️ Basic Principle

 The core idea behind odometry is simple:

-1. Measure wheel movement.
+1. Measure wheel movement
-2. Measure robot rotation.
+2. Measure robot rotation
-3. Calculate position changes.
+3. Calculate position changes
-4. Update the robot's estimated pose.
+4. Update the robot's estimated pose

 By repeating this process many times per second, the robot can maintain a continuous estimate of its location.

 ---

-## Pose Representation
+## 📐 Pose Representation

 A robot's pose is commonly represented as: